weynsee/phrase/README.md

 	Set the encoding for your localization files to UTF-8, UTF-16 or Latin-1.

 	    phrase pull --encoding=UTF-8

 	Please note that the encodings only work for a handful of formats like IOS .strings or Java .properties.
-The default will be UTF-8.If none is provided the default encoding of the formats is used.
+The default will be UTF-8.
+If none is provided the default encoding of the formats is used.

 * `--secret`